What is Roll Back the Clock?

 Frequently Asked Questions

 1. Do I have to attend every session?

 You can come to some or all of the sessions it’s entirely up to you.
 The recent government guidelines recommend at least 30 minutes of activity every day so why not make this part of your day.

 2. Why do I have to register online?

 We need to know who is coming to the program so we can plan appropriately.
 We also need some basic health information about you so our trainers are prepared to look after you and tailor the program to your needs.

-3. Do I have to participate in all the sessions?
+4. Do I have to participate in all the sessions or all the activities?

 Not at all, you are welcome to watch or take a rest if you need to.
 Your trainer will look after you, encourage you and ensure you have the best possible experience.

 5. Do I have to know how to bowl?